ristovoor/dependency-checker/README.md

-Program has been used with IntelliJ Compiler
+Program has been used with IntelliJ Compiler.

 Example args line "analyse -a all -path /Users/test/TestProjektid/VulnerableApp-3 -f true"

 If encoutering OutOfMemory error "-Xmx4g" should be added to VM options.